bartoszgebarowski/inventory-management/README.md

 ```git commit -m "commit message"``` - This command was used to commit all staged changes to a local repository

 ```git push``` - This command was used to upload all committed locally changes to a GitHub repository

-### Deployment to GitHub pages

-The site was deployed to GitHub by taking the following steps:

-* Navigating to the Settings tab
-* Navigating to the Pages tab in the menu on the left
-* Selecting Branch from which the site is to be built
-* Clicking Save
-* Receiving confirmation stating that "Your site is published at https://bartoszgebarowski.github.io/repository-name/"

-(Side note: It took several minutes before the site went live)

 ### Clone the Repository locally